Frequently asked questions

 A: Yes.
 All new employees are required to complete a probationary period of 9 months.
 The probation period gives you the opportunity to demonstrate your ability to meet the requirements of your job and your suitability for a permanent appointment.
 It also gives you the chance to make sure that the job is right for you.

-A. We occasionally bring in agency workers to help take forward specific projects within the Agency for short periods.
+A. We occasionally bring in agency workers to help take forward specific projects for short periods.
 These workers are obtained through recruitment agencies and are mainly at Band A to Band C level.
-Such workers remain the employees of the agency concerned and are not Historic Scotland employees.
-Agency workers may apply for permanent roles in Historic Scotland through external campaigns run under the principles of fair and open competition.
-The same nationality and residence requirements apply to agency workers as to permanent Historic Scotland staff.
+Such workers remain the employees of the agency concerned and are not Historic Environment Scotland employees.
+Agency workers may apply for permanent roles in Historic Environment Scotland through external campaigns run under the principles of fair and open competition.
+The same nationality and residence requirements apply to agency workers as to permanent Historic Environment Scotland staff.
 Agency workers must also undergo security clearance procedures.
-Historic Scotland also employs temporary fixed-term staff, mainly during the summer holiday period, to help our permanent staff cope with the influx of tourists.
+Historic Environment Scotland also employs temporary fixed-term staff, mainly during the summer holiday period, to help our permanent staff cope with the influx of tourists.
 These posts are usually offered in local Job Centres.

 Q: Do you offer work experience opportunities?